matteeyao/apprenticeship/cloud/mod/SAA-CO2/resilient-architecture/well-architected-framework/performance/README.md

 * Consider mechanical sympathy

+  * How a tool or system is best applied to the customer's business goals.
+Using the right tool for the right job effectively and cost-optimized

 ### Best Practices

 Take a data-driven approach to building a high-performance architecture.
 Gather data on all aspects of the architecture, from the high-level design to the selection and configuration of resource types.